damisahlab/claustrum-uncertainty-surprise/Codes/README.md

-# Single Neuron Representations of Surprise and Uncertainty in the Human Claustrum
+# The human claustrum encodes surprise and uncertainty during adaptive learning

 # Table of Contents